-WannaCry is a form of ransomware that emerged in May 2017 and spread across more than 150 countries worldwide.
+WannaCry, a form of ransomware that emerged in May 2017 and spread across more than 150 countries worldwide, cost the NHS around £100m.
 It was a first of a kind making it an historical milestone in the cyber security story.

 The WannaCry ransomware, which is still active although the threat has largely been neutralised by a Windows patch, carries the potential for a huge financial cost to businesses paid for in Bitcoins.
 The cost is calculated per computer affected, which can lead to a huge final cost for one organisation or business.

 Since the attack 2 years ago, new methods have been found to prevent malicious attacks like this from occurring again.
 Any business is susceptible to attack, no matter what size business you are, which is why cyber security needs to be an essential part of every business’s agenda.